 One pan Jambalaya is classic Creole cuisine.
-Make it your way for an easy, everyone-is-happy meal.
+Make it your way for an easy meal everyone will love.

 This thick stew of rice, meats, tomatoes and tons of flavor hales from Louisiana, with Spanish and French influence.
 It's similar to Gumbo in it's ingredients, but Gumbo has file powder and okra.
 It's served over rice instead of having the rice mixed in.

-Jambalaya gets it’s layers of flavor starting with the culinary holy trinity (celery, onions and bell peppers).
+Jambalaya gets it's layers of flavor starting with the culinary holy trinity (celery, onions and bell peppers).
+That's what they call those basic flavors in Creole cooking.
 Tomatoes and Cajun seasoning intensify the stew.
-The deliciousness gets deeper with chicken, mmm.
-Sausage and shrimp for the win.
+The deliciousness gets deeper with chicken, sausage and shrimp for the win.

 I cook mine in a dutch oven, braiser or covered casserole.
 Depending on the kind you have they have different names.

 Lodge also has a great one called a covered casserole and is quite affordable.
-I used this one for my Jambalaya recipe in these shots.
+I used it for my Jambalaya recipe in these shots.

 Sautéing the veggie trinity on the stove top with the meats, then braising in the oven to finish the rice, cooks everything perfectly.
 The Jambalaya stays nice and stewy, and you have more insurance that your rice won't crust and burn on the bottom.